JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 This project began on January 29, 2020, here: [SMART-CORONA_VIRUS_DETECTOR](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR).
 This CT-scan version began on [Feb 9, 2020.](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/graphs/contributors)

-As this is the first known attempt, [commencing on January 29 2020](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR/commit/49984b40847eb168800f0874bae7f8a0f2e20991) aimed collaborating to construct this type of program, please point to open source packages with similar goals.
+As this is the first known attempt, [commencing on January 29 2020](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR/commit/49984b40847eb168800f0874bae7f8a0f2e20991) aimed at collaborating to construct this type of program, please point to open source packages with similar goals.
 Please email jordanmicahbennett@gmail.com.

 * This can also reasonably allow for less experienced medical personnel to make preliminary diagnoses, expanding the diagnosis efforts overall.
-This effort may contribute towards virus-control progress, together with [other ai based endeavours being developed accross the globe, such as use of ai for vaccine development.](https://www.facebook.com/ProgrammingGodJordan/posts/876578989467795)
+This effort may contribute towards virus-control progress, together with [other ai based endeavours being developed across the globe, such as use of ai for vaccine development.](https://www.facebook.com/ProgrammingGodJordan/posts/876578989467795)

 # CT Scan Test Viability